hlibine/42_Repos/README.md

 ## Ongoing Projects

+- **PipeX**: A project that teaches basic UNIX operations and focuses on three main concepts: pipelines, child processes, and execution of commands.

 ## Contact

-Feel free to reach out if you have any questions or comments about my projects.
+Feel free to reach out if you have any questions, comments, or if you find errors in my projects.